-- Palmdale to Burbank Project Section Hazardous Materials and Wastes Technical Report (California High-Speed Rail Authority [Authority] 2019) provides more detailed information. - Appendix 2-H, Regional and Local Policy Consistency Analysis, provides a table that lists the hazardous materials and waste goals and policies applicable to the Palmdale to Burbank Project Section and notes the Build Alternatives' consistency or inconsistency with each. - Appendix 2-E, Impact Avoidance and Minimization Features (IAMF), lists IAMFs included as applicable in each of the Build Alternatives for purposes of the environmental impact analysis. - Appendix 3.1-B, United States Forest Service (USFS) Policy Consistency Analysis, assesses the consistency of the Palmdale to Burbank Project Section with applicable laws, regulations, plans, and policies governing proposed uses and activities within the Angeles National Forest (ANF) and the San Gabriel Mountains National Monument (SGMNM). - Appendix 3.10-A, Hazardous Materials and Wastes Figures, includes all figures referenced herein.
+- Palmdale to Burbank Project Section Hazardous Materials and Wastes Technical Report (Authority 2019) provides more detailed information. - Appendix 2-H, Regional and Local Policy Consistency Analysis, provides a table that lists the hazardous materials and waste goals and policies applicable to the Palmdale to Burbank Project Section and notes the Build Alternatives' consistency or inconsistency with each. - Appendix 2-E, Impact Avoidance and Minimization Features (IAMF), lists IAMFs included as applicable in each of the Build Alternatives for purposes of the environmental impact analysis. - Appendix 3.1-B, United States Forest Service (USFS) Policy Consistency Analysis, assesses the consistency of the Palmdale to Burbank Project Section with applicable laws, regulations, plans, and policies governing proposed uses and activities within the Angeles National Forest (ANF) and the San Gabriel Mountains National Monument (SGMNM). - Appendix 3.10-A, Hazardous Materials and Wastes Figures, includes all figures referenced herein. - Appendix 3.10-B, Sites of Potential Environmental Concern, includes a summary of sites of potential environmental concern discussed herein.